ayushdabra/spatiotemporal-gps-data-analysis/README.md

-# Which is more fun: Weekdays or weekends?
+# Which is More Fun: Weekdays or Weekends?
+A Spatiotemporal Analysis of GPS Data

 ## Tech Stack